 (36) Willfully or negligently violating the

-confidentiality between an advanced practice nurse, collaborating physician, dentist, or podiatrist and a patient, except as required by law.
+confidentiality between an advanced practice registered nurse, collaborating physician, dentist, or podiatric physician and a patient, except as required by law.

 (c) The determination by a circuit court that a licensee is